 ART AT THE ARBORETUM

-The Arboretum sponsors six art exhibitions each year, including an annual competition and an outdoor environmental art show.
-Please call the Arboretum at 410-634-2847, ext.
-0 or email@example.com for gallery hours.
+The Arboretum sponsors art exhibitions throughout the year, including an annual competition and outdoor environmental art.
+Call 410-634-2847, ext.
+0 or e-mail email@example.com for gallery hours.

 ARBOR DAY 5K RUN & FAMILY FUN RUN/WALK

 5K Fee (included T-shirt): $15; $20 day of event

 Join fellow runners and nature enthusiasts for the sixth annual Arbor Day Run.
 The event, which

 also features a 5K Run and a one-mile Family Fun Run/Walk, will kick off with a Kids’ 100 Yard Dash at

 8:45 a.m.
 Participants will catch glimpses of spring as they traverse the cross-country course plotted along the Arboretum’s network of scenic forest and meadow paths.
 Prizes will be awarded and refreshments provided.
 Register online, call 410-634-2847, ext.
 0, or e-mail firstname.lastname@example.org.